More from Legal & Copyright

 - Deezer: Contact Form

-If you cannot provide sufficient evidence of your ownership, unfortunately there’s no guarantee your claim will succeed.
+The store may require you to provide some documentation in order to verify the track's ownership, so make sure you have everything ready before filing a claim.
+If you cannot provide sufficient evidence, unfortunately there’s no guarantee that your claim will succeed.
 To avoid such situations:

 - Always establish a clear and detailed contract with all collaborators before the release is distributed.

-- Always ensure you retain all necessary documents, such as licensing agreements, proof of ownership, or contracts.
+- Always make sure to keep a copy of all the necessary documents, licensing agreements, proof of ownership, or contracts.

 No hidden fees, no stress—just music distribution made simple. 💡 Sign up now